pgspider/sqlite_fdw/README.md

 - **column_type** as *string*, optional, no default

-	Gives preferred SQLite affinity for some PostgreSQL data types can be stored in different ways in SQLite.
-Default preferred SQLite affinity for this types is `text`.
+	Set preferred SQLite affinity for some PostgreSQL data types can be stored in different ways in SQLite (mixed affinity case).
+Updated and inserted values will have this affinity.
+Default preferred SQLite affinity for `timestamp` and `uuid` PostgreSQL data types is `text`.

   - Use `INT` value for SQLite column (epoch Unix Time) to be treated/visualized as `timestamp` in PostgreSQL.
-  - Use `BLOB` value for SQLite column to be treated/visualized as `uuid` in PostgreSQL.
+  - Use `BLOB` value for SQLite column to be treated/visualized as `uuid` in PostgreSQL 14+.

 - **key** as *boolean*, optional, default *false*